gfranks/CheckableView/README.md

 Customization:
 ----------------
-* `checkedImage` Resource Id of the checked image to be set
+* `cv_checkedImage` Resource Id of the checked image to be set
-* `normalImage` Resource Id of the normal image to be set
+* `cv_normalImage` Resource Id of the normal image to be set
-* `checkedColor` Color used to set the color filter on the checked image view
+* `cv_checkedColor` Color used to set the color filter on the checked image view
-* `normalColor` Color used to set the color filter on the normal image view
+* `cv_normalColor` Color used to set the color filter on the normal image view
+* `cv_label` String used as the CheckableViews label (Optional)
+* `cv_labelTextColor` Color used as the label text color of the CheckableView (Optional)
-* `borderColor` Color used as the border color of the CheckableView
+* `cv_borderColor` Color used as the border color of the CheckableView
-* `borderWidth` Width of the border of the CheckableView
+* `cv_borderWidth` Width of the border of the CheckableView
-* `borderRadius` Radius to be used to define the corners of the border of the CheckableView
+* `cv_borderRadius` Radius to be used to define the corners of the border of the CheckableView
-* `normalBackgroundColor` Color used as the background when the state is unchecked
+* `cv_normalBackgroundColor` Color used as the background when the state is unchecked
-* `checkedBackgroundColor` Color used as the background when the state is checked
+* `cv_checkedBackgroundColor` Color used as the background when the state is checked
-* `animationDuration` Duration used for all animation
+* `cv_animationDuration` Duration used for all animation
-* `checkmarkColor` Color of the checkmark used in the checked overlay
+* `cv_checkmarkColor` Color of the checkmark used in the checked overlay
-* `checkmarkPosition` Enum (CheckPosition) to determine where the checkmark is to be drawn (Defaults to topRight)
+* `cv_checkmarkPosition` Enum (CheckPosition) to determine where the checkmark is to be drawn (Defaults to topRight)
-* `isChecked` The checked state of the CheckableView
+* `cv_isChecked` The checked state of the CheckableView

 Callback Methods:
 ----------------